-- The AC powered transmitter requires 90-250V AC (50/60Hz). - The DC (standard) powered transmitter requires 12-42V DC.
+- The AC powered transmitter requires 90-250V AC (50/60Hz). - The DC (standard) powered transmitter requires 12-42V DC. - The DC low power transmitter requires 12-30V DC.

 Wire the transmitter according to national, local, and plant electrical requirements.

 If installing in a hazardous location, verify that the meter has the appropriate hazardous area approval.
 Each meter has a hazardous area approval tag attached to the top of the transmitter housing.